-The division of community property is a complicated legal process that only becomes more complicated when it involves multiple legal jurisdictions.
-A lawyer is always necessary to navigate this legal process.
+The division of community property is a complicate process that only becomes more complicated when it involves multiple legal jurisdictions.

-The same is true of property equitable distribution after the death of a spouse.
-The state your spouse passed away in will have legal jurisdiction over the marital property owned in that state.
+The same is true of property distribution after the death of a spouse.
+The state your spouse passed away in will have jurisdiction over the marital property owned in that state.
 However, property owned in other states will get distributed according to those laws instead.
 Always seek the counsel of an attorney when navigating these complicated matters.

 Community property laws will apply to any property owned in that state.
 For example, say you and your spouse married in Hawaii, but then moved to Arizona.
 While living there, you bought a house.
 The deed is in your name.
 Your spouse returned to Hawaii, a common law state, after you separated and you remained in the house in Arizona.
 Even if your spouse files for divorce in Hawaii, Arizona’s community property laws will still apply to the home in Arizona.

 With the death of a spouse, the same is true.
 If your spouse owned community property or separate property in other states, the laws of those states will apply to how those assets get equitable distributed among the surviving family.

 It may seem odd to begin your marriage by talking about how it might end.
 A premarital agreement process can be a stressful one and sometimes ends marriages before they even start.
 But they can save a lot of time and legal hassle if you take the time to plan things out now.

 Instead, think of a premarital agreement as life insurance for your marriage.
 Just like regular life insurance, you hope never to have to use it.
 But if you do, you’ll be glad you have that policy.

 The hard reality is this: If you fail to get a prenup or postnup, the death of your spouse or a divorce can cause serious financial issues.
 These problems get even worse if your spouse has children from a previous marriage or owns property in multiple states.
 Here is a look at the differences between the two agreements and how they relate to community property laws: